isaiahadekanye/Parallel-API/readme.md

-APi built using NodeJS, ExpressJS, Request and Aysnc.
+API built using NodeJS, ExpressJS, Request and Aysnc.

 To run node index.js.